samthepacman/samthepacman/README.md

 ***About Myself***

 - 🏫 I'm a highschool student
-- 🐧 I'm a Nix OS user  ( also SilverBlue )
+- 🐧 I'm a Gentoo user  ( also SilverBlue )
 - 🖥️ amateur coder
-- 💻 Living life declaratively
+- 💻 Compiling my life, every single bit of it

 ****